Skip to content

 The 2FA Hierarchy: Not All Methods Are Equal

 Two-factor authentication is no longer a nice-to-have.
-It is the minimum viable protection.
+It is the minimum viable protection against most social media hacking attempts.
 But not all 2FA methods offer the same level of security.

 For businesses managing social media through a team, the single greatest security risk is password sharing.
 When five people know the Facebook page password, and one of them leaves the company or has their device compromised, the entire account is at risk.

-The correct approach uses role-based access through Meta Business Suite for Facebook and Instagram accounts.
-Each team member gets their own individual login with the minimum permissions they need.
-You revoke their access when they leave, without changing any passwords.
-ProfileTree’s digital marketing services in Belfast include advising clients on this exact setup as part of account security reviews.
+The correct approach is to use role-based access through Meta Business Suite for Facebook and Instagram accounts.
+Each team member gets an individual login with the minimum permissions they need, and you can revoke access when they leave without changing any shared passwords.

-Use LinkedIn’s Page Admin roles similarly: assign Content Admin or Analyst roles rather than Super Admin where full access is not required.
+Use LinkedIn’s Page Admin roles in a similar way: assign Content Admin or Analyst roles rather than Super Admin, where full access is not required.
+Getting a team confident on this is as much a training question as a technical one.

 Use Strong, Unique Passwords

 A password manager removes the friction that drives password reuse.
-Tools like Bitwarden, 1Password, or the built-in password managers in iOS and Chrome generate and store unique passwords for every account.
-You need to remember one master password.
-The manager handles the rest.
+Tools such as Bitwarden, 1Password, or the built-in password managers in iOS and Chrome generate and store unique passwords for every account, so only one master password needs remembering.

 Adjust Your Privacy Settings

-Social media platforms default to sharing more than most users realise.
-Reducing public visibility of your profile details, connections list, and activity history reduces the information available to attackers scoping for social engineering targets.
+Social media platforms default to sharing more than you realise.
+Reducing public visibility of profile details, connections lists, and activity history reduces the information available to attackers scoping out social engineering targets.

 Review who can see your friends list on Facebook.
 On Instagram, consider whether your account should be public or private based on your use case.
 On LinkedIn, limit the visibility of your connections to protect both yourself and your network.